zapata-engineering/orquestra-sdk/projects/orquestra-sdk/docs/guides/dependency-installation.rst

 Moreover, you're likely to have a problem with mutually exclusive constraints in your ``pip`` packages, also known as `dependency hell <https://en.wikipedia.org/wiki/Dependency_hell>`_.
 ``pip`` desperately tries all combinations of dependencies, and the dependencies of dependencies, which can take a long time, without a guarantee of finding a combination that matches all version constraints.
-In Orquestra, this process needs to finish under 10 minutes, or the workflow is stopped.
+In Orquestra, this process needs to finish under 1 hour, or the workflow is stopped.
 For more information about ``pip``, dependency resolution, and backtracking, see: `Dependency Resolution - pip documentation <https://pip.pypa.io/en/stable/topics/dependency-resolution/>`_.

 In normal circumstances, ``pip`` emits prints warnings when an excessive backtracking occurs, but unfortunately these logs don't always show up in Orquestra.